Steven Stamkos: Tampa Bay Lightning (2008–2024)

 During the 2011 off-season on July 1, 2011, Stamkos became a restricted free agent.
 18 days later on July 19, he re-signed with Tampa Bay on a five-year, $37.5 million contract.
 Stamkos was also named alternate captain by the Lightning on September 23, two weeks before the start of the 2011–12 season.
 Lightning head coach Guy Boucher quoted Stamkos’ role by saying, “Leaders aren't born; they are made, and you need courage.
 He has to be a leader and we know it.
 He wants it.
 The 2011 playoffs showed that he was ready and he's earned it."
 On March 13, 2012, Stamkos scored his 50th goal of the season in a 6–1 win over the Boston Bruins on Bruins' goaltender Marty Turco.
 In so doing, he became the sixth player in NHL history to record more than one 50-goal season before his 23rd birthday.
 He then scored his 53rd goal on March 26 against the Philadelphia Flyers on goaltender Ilya Bryzgalov, breaking Vincent Lecavalier's team record for goals in a season, set in 2006–07.
 Five days later, Stamkos set an NHL record by scoring his fifth overtime goal of the regular season, beating Winnipeg Jets goaltender Ondřej Pavelec from the left circle, Stamkos' "trademark" shot during his first three seasons prior similar to Washington Capitals forward and captain Alexander Ovechkin.
 On April 7, the final day of the 2011–12 season, Stamkos recorded his 60th goal in a 4–3 overtime win against the Winnipeg Jets, becoming the 20th player in NHL history to achieve the feat and the first since Alexander Ovechkin did so in 2007–08.
 His 60 goals led to him being awarded his second Rocket Richard Trophy as the NHL's leading goal scorer.
 Despite Stamkos' continued individual success, the Lightning struggled as a team, finishing the season eight points out of a spot for the playoffs, putting them at tenth in the East and twenty first in the NHL overall.
 In addition, Stamkos also holds the distinction of being the only player to have scored 60 or more goals in an NHL season during the 2010s decade, placing him among a distinguished group of NHL players who have achieved this rare feat in the salary cap era (following the 2004–05 lockout).
 Adding to his 60 goals, Stamkos also recorded 37 assists for a career high 97 points and played in all 82 games for the third consecutive season.
 His 97 points ranked second in the NHL as the runner-up for the Art Ross Trophy, 12 behind Pittsburgh Penguins forward Evgeni Malkin.
-He ranked first overall in the league in evern stength goals with 48 of his 60 goals coming at even strength (the most even strength goals in a season since Teemu Selänne and Alexander Mogilny in 1992–93) and also tying Phoenix Coyotes forward Radim Vrbata in game-winning goals as 12 of his Stamkos' 60 total goals and 17 of Vrbata's 35 total goals were game-winners for their respective teams.
+He ranked first overall in the league in even strength goals with 48 of his 60 goals coming at even strength (the most even strength goals in a season since Teemu Selänne and Alexander Mogilny in 1992–93) and also tying Phoenix Coyotes forward Radim Vrbata in game-winning goals as 12 of his Stamkos' 60 total goals and 17 of Vrbata's 35 total goals were game-winners for their respective teams.
 Despite playing every game for the third season in a row, it was revealed that Stamkos played the final month of the season with an irritated bursa sac in his shoulder.
 For the first time in his career, Stamkos was a finalist for the Hart Memorial Trophy as the NHL's most valuable player the regular season along with and Malkin and New York Rangers goaltender Henrik Lundqvist, making Stamkos the first player since Calgary Flames winger Jarome Iginla in 2002 to become a top three finalist for the Hart Trophy despite not being on a non-playoff team.
-The award would eventually be awarded to Malkin with Stamkos finsihing second in the voting.
+The award would eventually be awarded to Malkin with Stamkos finishing second in the voting.
 Stamkos was also a finalist for the Ted Lindsay Award for the second straight season and second time in his career altogether along with Malkin and Lundqvist (which also went to Malkin), finishing second in that award as well.